 Most of you might know Philips from their consumer brands like Televisions, Vacuum cleaners and for instance Coffee machines.
-It’s probably good to know that these became royalties, because Philips stopped producing it themselves.
+It’s probably good to know that these became royalties because Philips stopped producing them.

-Nowadays it’s a pure medtech player in a fierce competition with the likes of Medtronics, Johnson & Johnson and General Electric.
-It’s not going so well yet, due to their respirators recall in the United States which might lead to some large fines.
+Nowadays it’s a pure MedTech player in fierce competition with the likes of Medtronics, Johnson & Johnson, and General Electric.
+It’s not going so well yet, due to their respirator’s recall in the United States which might lead to some large fines.

 And this is exactly the problem with Philips which we’ve seen with its current CEO.
 Frans van Houten has been making mistake over mistake since 2011 and it’s a miracle that he even pulled off this transformation.

 But his mistakes are clearly visible in the earnings numbers.
-They are nothing special and that’s also a main reason for very low dividend growth.
+They are nothing special and that’s also the main reason for very low dividend growth.

 Just to be clear, I do own a small position in Philips, but I would like to see a better performance.
 Only then will I increase my position.